kowainik/learn4haskell/README.md

 ### Gitpod

 [Gitpod](https://www.gitpod.io/) is a VSCode-based Web IDE.
-With it, you can get a Haskell Environment out-of-the-box.
+With it, you can get a Haskell environment out-of-the-box.
 It's free to use up to 50 hours per month.

-Just prepend `gitpod.io#` to your repo URL and you are ready to GO.
+Just prepend `gitpod.io#` to your repo URL and you are ready to go.

 ### How to develop